Columbine High School massacre: 11:22 am: Police response and West Entrance shootouts

-11:29–11:36 a.m.: Library massacre
+11:29–11:36 am: Library massacre

-At 11:29 a.m., Harris and Klebold entered the library.
-Fifty-two students, two teachers and two librarians were inside.
+An FBI diagram of the library, with locations of fatalities.
+Harris' and Klebold's bodies were found in the bottom left corner.

+At 11:29 am, Harris and Klebold entered the library.
+52 students, two teachers and two librarians were inside.
+Immediately after entering the library, the shooters loudly ordered everybody to get up, where it was heard on Nielson's 911 call by dispatchers.
+While ordering the jocks to stand up, one of the two reportedly said, "Anybody with a white hat or a sports emblem on it is dead."
+Wearing a white baseball cap at Columbine was a tradition among sports team members.
+Nobody stood up, and several students tried to hide their white hats.
+Later, throughout the massacre, the shooters were heard to exclaim how long they had waited to commit their actions and seemed to be enjoying themselves as well, shouting things like "Woo!" after shooting.

 Harris fired his shotgun twice at a desk.
-Student Evan Todd had been standing near a pillar when the shooters entered the library and had just taken cover behind a photocopier.
-Todd was hit by wood splinters in the eye and lower back but was not seriously injured.
+15-year-old student Evan Todd had been standing near a pillar when the shooters entered the library and had just taken cover behind a photocopier.
+Todd was hit by wood splinters in the face and lower back but was not seriously injured.
 He then hid behind the administrative counter.

 The gunmen walked into the library, towards the two rows of computers.
-Sitting at the north row was disabled student Kyle Velasquez.
+Sitting at the north row was disabled student Kyle Velasquez, who did not conceal himself in time.
 Klebold fired his shotgun, fatally hitting him in the head and back.
-They put down their ammunition-filled duffel bags at the south—or lower—row of computers and reloaded their weapons.
+They then put down their ammunition-filled duffel bags at the south—or lower—row of computers and reloaded their weapons.
 They then walked between the computer rows, toward the windows facing the outside staircase.

-Throughout the massacre in the library, they ordered everybody to get up, said how long they had been waiting for this, and seemed to be enjoying themselves, shouting things like "Woo!" after shooting.
-While ordering the jocks to stand up, one of the two said, "Anybody with a white hat or a sports emblem on it is dead."
-Wearing a white baseball cap at Columbine was a tradition among sports team members.
-Nobody stood up, and several students tried to hide their white hats.

-Windows were shot out in the direction of the recently arrived police.
+The gunmen both shot out the library windows in the direction of the recently arrived police.
 Officers returned fire, and the gunmen retreated from the windows; no one was injured.
 Klebold removed his trench coat.
 He then fired his shotgun at a nearby table, injuring three students: Patrick Ireland, Daniel Steepleton, and Makai Hall.